 Members of a university community, both faculty and students, bear a serious responsibility to uphold personal and professional integrity and to maintain complete honesty in all academic work.
 Violations of the code of academic integrity are not tolerated.
 Students who cheat or plagiarize or who otherwise take improper advantage of the work of others, face harsh penalties, including permanent dismissal.
 The academic integrity guidelines set forth student and faculty obligations, and the means of enforcing regulations and addressing grievances.

-Students are responsible for making appointments with their faculty advisors to select courses for the coming term.
+Students are responsible for making appointments with their faculty advisors or academic advisor to select courses for the coming term.
 Students are able to self-enroll in courses on or after their enrollment appointment is available and advising hold is lifted by advisor.
 Students should be aware that they bear full responsibility for satisfying degree requirements.
-Assistance with this responsibility is available from the faculty advisor, the registrar, and the Dean of Academic Affairs.
+Assistance with this responsibility is available from the faculty advisor, the registrar, Academic Advising Center, and the Dean of Academic Affairs.

-The Academic Development Center (ADC) coordinates the assignment of academic advisors.
-The ADC provides assistance in the form of academic counseling, study skills development, graduation planning, major and career planning.
+The Academic Advising Center (AAC) coordinates the assignment of academic or faculty advisors.
+The AAC provides assistance in the form of academic counseling, study skills development, graduation planning, major and career planning.
 The center also assists with registration, adding or dropping a course, and course withdrawal.